Kelcon86/Car_Statistical_Analysis/README.md

 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population

 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG
-In your README, create a subheading, ## Linear Regression to Predict MPG, and write a short summary using a screenshot of the output from the linear regression, and address the following questions:
+The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Using R, I designed a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.

 <img width="646" alt="Deliverable1_image" src="https://user-images.githubusercontent.com/60076980/162353833-ad16c44d-4751-4c6a-bf38-6dfa6081ccb3.png">